devnull-tools/rboss/README.md

 ### Invoking Operations

-To see the operations for a resource, use the "--list-operations" or "-l" option:
+To see the operations for a resource, use the `--list-operations` or `-l` option:

     rboss-cli --server --list-operations

-To detail an operation, use the "--detail-operation" or "-d" option:
+To detail an operation, use the `--detail-operation` or `-d` option:

     rboss-cli --server --detail-operation shutdown

 This will print a table showing both request and response parameters.
-To invoke the operation, use the "--operation" or "-o" option:
+To invoke the operation, use the `--operation` or `-o` option:

     rboss-cli --server --operation shutdown
     rboss-cli --server -o shutdown

 Since this operation requires a parameter, rboss-cli will ask you to input them.
-If you want to pass the required parameters, use the "--arguments" or "-a" option:
+If you want to pass the required parameters, use the `--arguments` or `-a` option:

     rboss-cli --server --operation shutdown --arguments restart=true
     rboss-cli --server -o shutdown -a restart=true